In the trading world.

 Unfortunately, many amateur traders are the usual victim of this ‘bait’.

-When the price break through a support or resistance zone, amateur traders would think in their minds that it is a golden opportunity for them to place a trade…
+When the price breaks through a support or resistance zone, amateur traders think in their minds that it is a golden opportunity for them to place a trade…

 Some may say,